Please visit the United with Ukraine page for the most current information on Ukraine.

 More information about Hungary is available on the Hungary Page and from other Department of State publications and other sources listed at the end of this fact sheet.

 Hungary is a member of the North Atlantic Treaty Organization (NATO), the Organization for Security and Co-operation in Europe (OSCE), and the European Union (EU).
 Hungary works with the United States to achieve shared international objectives, particularly in the security, law enforcement, economic, and energy areas.
-The United States engages with Hungary to reduce the threats posed by terrorism and nuclear proliferation and to strengthen shared transatlantic values such as promoting human rights and the rule of law.
+The United States engages with Hungary on a wide range of issues including reducing the threats posed by terrorism and nuclear proliferation and strengthening shared transatlantic values such as promoting human rights and the rule of law.
 Our two countries are bound together through myriad people-to-people contacts in business, the arts, academia, and other spheres.
-Hungary is an ally in coalition operations, including NATO missions in Afghanistan and the Balkans.
+Hungary is an ally in coalition operations, including NATO missions in Afghanistan, Iraq, and the Balkans.

 The United States established diplomatic relations with Hungary in 1921 following the dissolution of the Austro-Hungarian Monarchy at the end of World War I. Hungary severed relations with the United States in 1941 and allied with Nazi Germany during World War II; the United States and Hungary reestablished relations following the end of the War in 1945.
 At the end of the War, Soviet forces entered the country and over the course of several years installed a communist regime that remained in place for over four decades, despite an uprising that the Soviet Union violently crushed in 1956.
-After the collapse of communism in 1989, the United States offered assistance and expertise to enable Hungary to establish a democratic political system and a free-market economy.
+After the collapse of communism in 1989, the United States provided assistance and expertise to support Hungary in its transition to a democratic political system and a free-market economy.
 Hungary acceded to NATO in 1999 and the EU in 2004.
 Hungary joined the Visa Waiver program in 2008.
 The United States and Hungary signed a Defense Cooperation Agreement in 2019 to help modernize military cooperation between the two countries.
 Today, the United States and Hungary cooperate on a broad range of transatlantic and other issues.

 U.S. Assistance to Hungary